Gurtajs/NC-News-BE/README.md

 4. There are two test files, one to test the util functions and the other to test the app endpoints.
 Supertest is used to test our endpoints with: npm test.

 # Env files
 Create two .env files, both for the development and test databases.
-Inside each file set PGDATABASE = <name of database>.
+Inside each file set PGDATABASE = "name of database".
 Finally, add these two files to .gitignore so that the databsase names and other secret information is not exposed.

 # Minimum versions needed
 This project was built with Node.js v18.6.0 and Postgres 15.6.